 Online banks are all the rage these days, as they tend to be very straightforward to get signed up with, in comparison to traditional banks.
-They also provided better user interfaces on smartphones as well as lower fees.
+They also provide better user interfaces on smartphones as well as lower fees.
 All in all, the personal or business user ends up getting a much better deal when compared to a traditional bank.

 If you travel a lot or work with multiple currencies, the advantages are even bigger, as many online banks are able to exchange money seamlessly within their mobile app, with better rates than those offered by your local banks.